-Answer: The Federal Insurance Contributions Act, or FICA tax, is made up of the Medicare tax and the Social Security tax.
+- FICA is made up of the Medicare tax and the Social Security tax.

-In 2022, the Social Security tax requires employers and employees to each contribute 6.2% of wages up to $2,600.
+- In 2023, the Social Security tax requires employers and employees to each contribute 6.2% of wages up to $2,600.

 - See the IRS webpage for details, like maximum thresholds.